dogoncouch/LogESP/docs/siem/rules.md

 In addition to these filters, rule events have an optional `event_type` attribute.
 Event types must match exactly, if present.

 ### Match Lists
 Rules can also compare a field in events to a file containing one item per line.
-Events will only be counted toward the rule if the specified field matches a line in the file (this can be reversed by setting the `match_friendlist` attribute to `True`).
+Events will only be counted toward the rule if the specified field matches a line in the file (this can be reversed by setting the `match_allowlist` attribute to `True`).

 To configure a match list, set the `match_list_path` attribute to the desired file or directory, and set the `match_field` attribute to the desired field.
 Choose from the following fields: